AlefWarchon/Game-maybeBOOM/README.md

 <br/>
 I wanted to create this game by putting an option to lose and not only to win.
 <br/>
-I also did the complete design of all screens and chose the appropriate sounds for each situation.
+I also did the complete design of all screens (except for the images) and chose the appropriate sounds for each situation.
 </p>

 <h3 align="center">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Learnings :open_book:</h3>